SAS-Systems/Unveiled-Documentation/SRS/UC8_Delete_own_media.md

 ### 1.1 Brief Description
 The logged-in user is able to search his uploaded media files in the web interface to select one files to delete them.

-This use case was estimated with 45 FPs.
-See the below screenshot for details:
-![][fp calculation]

 ### 1.2 Screenshot Mockup
 ![][screenshot]